Minnesota vs. Northwestern NCAA Football Odds, Plays and Insights | October 30, 2021

 Northwestern Stats and Trends

-- Northwestern has two wins against the spread in seven games this year.

-- The Wildcats have yet to cover the spread this season when underdogs by 7.5 points or more.
+- The Wildcats have been underdogs by 7.5 points or more two times this year and have not covered the spread once.

-- Northwestern's games this season have hit the over three times in seven opportunities (42.9%).
+- Northwestern's games this year have eclipsed the over/under three times in seven opportunities (42.9%).

 - The Wildcats average 353 yards per game, 41 more yards than the 312 the Golden Gophers give up.

-- When Northwestern churns out more than 312 yards, the team is 2-2 against the spread and 2-2 overall.
+- When Northwestern piles up more than 312 yards, the team is 2-2 against the spread and 2-2 overall.

-- This year the Wildcats have turned the ball over 11 times, one more than the Golden Gophers' takeaways (10).
+- The Wildcats have turned the ball over 11 times this season, one more turnover than the Golden Gophers have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.